Graduate School

 Preparation Required for Graduate Major

 Academic performance is not the sole criterion for admission to and continuation in certain courses and programs at the university, such as practicum courses and internships.
-The university may find it necessary to evaluate a person's background to determine his or her likelihood of maintaining standards of professional conduct necessary in the academic discipline or profession.
+The university may find it necessary to evaluate a person's background to determine their likelihood of maintaining standards of professional conduct necessary in the academic discipline or profession.
 An evaluation may consider current performance as well as past experiences and actions that could affect a student's ability to perform in the particular course or program.

 Qualifying Examinations